biggik/Strings.ResourceGenerator/README.md

 While no configuration is required, the following are options to configure basic settings of the generator.
 Configuration is done by one or more strings.config files in the project

-The generic strings.config is the default where a more specific errors.strings.config would be used for errors.strings
+The generic strings.config is the default where a more specific Errors.strings.config would be used for Errors.strings

-The defaults for the parameters are as follows public=false prefix= namespace=Generated.ResourcesResources
+The defaults for the parameters are as follows public=false preferConst=false prefix= namespace=Generated.ResourcesResources

+### public

+if set to true, then the string accessor clases are generated as public classes, suitable in library implementations consumed by other assemblies

+### preferConst

+if set to true, then, where possible, accessors are generated as `public const string` instead of `public static string` This is not possible for multiple languages, since there a lookup is done based on the locale, so the value is never constant

+### prefix

+If set, then generated classes will receive the prefix as a prefix, e.g. for Errors.strings and a prefix of "Application", the generated class would be ApplicationErrors

+## namespace

+If set, then generated classes will be generated in the specified namespace

 ## Examples

-See FlatFile.ResourceGenerator.Examples project.
+See Strings.ResourceGenerator.Examples project.
 In its Resources folder are examples of both .strings files and a strings.config file

 ## Generation